-The Building Exploratory, The Building
+The Building Exploratory; The Building

-Our thanks go to the many individuals,
+Our thanks go to the many UK

-organisations and academic departments
+organisations, and government and academic departments

 providing time, encouragement, and ideas on